 Wheaton is one of hundreds of schools across the country with a club ultimate team, and the players take it seriously.

-“Honestly, I’ve been waiting to get back to Wheaton to play with [the team] again,” said co-captain Thomas Kerschbaum, a junior.
+“Honestly, I’ve been waiting to get back to Wheaton to play with again,” said co-captain Thomas Kerschbaum, a junior.
 Last year, the team consisted of 20, and this year they’ll have at least 13 returning, plus any new members that show up to the first practices.

 Typically, the Mastodons participate in two to three tournaments in the fall and compete in the USAU playoffs in the Spring.
 Since ultimate frisbee is not an NCAA-sanctioned sport, USAU is the ultimate frisbee equivalent.
 From spring of 2020 until spring of 2021, however, the USAU canceled all official events due to COVID.

 When competition resumed at the beginning of last school year, the USAU decided to hold a make-up playoff tournament in the fall and spring seasons.
 Despite additional playoffs in the fall (and therefore a longer season), the Mastodons were undefeated in conference play and placed third at Regionals in the Spring of 2022.

 With their first post-COVID fall season just around the corner, the players appear positive and determined, knowing that a strong mindset will be key to their season.